 What is climate adaptation?

-Climate adaptation is about lowering the risks and negative impacts, and embracing potential opportunities associated with climate change so that communities and ecosystems are prepared to cope with new climate conditions.
-Climate Resilient Edmonton: Adaptation Strategy and Action Plan examines the resilience of Edmonton, its people and services, to climate change.
+Climate adaptation involves minimizing the negative impacts, reducing risks and embracing potential opportunities associated with climate change so that communities and ecosystems are prepared to cope with new or changing climate conditions.

 Energy